5 big bills you can cut fast

 5. Car insurance

-Americans typically spend $820.91 to insure one vehicle per year, but in many parts of the country, premiums can reach "thousands of dollars," according to the latest study by National Association of Insurance Commissioners.
-Yet there's still much you can do to lower rates.
+Americans typically spent $1,020 to insure one medium-size sedan in 2013, but in many parts of the country, premiums can be much higher, depending on the type of car you insure and your driving record.
+Yet, there's still much you can do to lower rates.

 - Trim insurance for that old clunker.
 If your wheels are worth little, consider getting rid of collision coverage, which pays for repairs.